adaptive-democracy/hopeful-path/notes.md

 - democratic public forum

-- persistently democratic political party: building a political institution to fight on our behalf
+- adaptively democratic political party: building a political institution to fight on our behalf

 - minimum necessary rights
 - markets and rights